What kind of leopard gecko morph breeds are there?

 When crossed with the Tremper Albino, there is a chance of producing a leopard gecko with solid red eyes

-• Red-Eye Albino Patternless Tangerine Orange
+• RAPTOR is an acrynym for Red-Eye Albino Patternless Tangerine Orange

 • An APTOR is a RAPTOR without red eyes